Decarbonising transport

 Overview

-Despite the need to rapidly cut emissions to meet the country’s net zero target, transport emissions have remained stubbornly high.
-It is the most polluting sector in the UK and the insufficient progress to reduce the sector’s emissions risks the UK’s climate targets.
+Despite the urgent need to cut emissions to meet the UK’s net zero target, transport remains the most polluting sector, with progress to reduce its emissions falling short of what is needed.
+This lack of progress is putting the UK’s climate commitments at risk.

 Accelerating the electric vehicle revolution